MicrosoftDocs/azure-devops-docs/docs/project/search/advanced-code-search-syntax.md

 In a Git project, you see a list of the repositories it contains.
 Use the project and repository checkboxes to widen your search to more or all projects, or to narrow your search to fewer projects and repositories.
-If there is more than a few projects or repositories, use the **Show more** link to see them all.
+If there are more than a few projects or repositories, use the **Show more** link to see them all.

 Code Search can index multiple branches in a Git repository - by default it indexes